New Hampshire Graduate Programs in Real Estate & Property Management

 Students who pursue Graduate Degrees in Real Estate & Property Management from accredited graduate schools could pursue real estate careers.
 They might seek work in real estate development firms, insurance companies, banks and financial institutions, real estate investment trusts, regulatory agencies, and more.

 While entry level positions in the field do not require graduate degrees, additional knowledge and skills may help jumpstart or enhance a career.
 Additionally a bachelor’s or master’s degree in business administration, accounting, finance, real estate, or public administration is preferred for commercial management positions.
-Managers of commercial properties and those dealing with a property’s finances and contract management are increasingly finding that they need a bachelor’s or master’s degree in business administration, accounting, finance, or real estate management, especially if they do not have practical experience.i
+According to BLS, managers of commercial properties and those dealing with a property’s finances and contract management are increasingly finding that they need a bachelor’s or master’s degree in business administration, accounting, finance, or real estate management, especially if they do not have practical experience.